bimamaulanaaa/AIVisionnaire/README.md

 # AI Visionnaire

-An AI-powered chat application with secure authentication using Ory Cloud.
+An AI-powered chat application with secure authentication using Firebase.

 ## Features

-- Secure authentication with Ory Cloud
+- Secure authentication with Firebase Authentication
 - AI chat capabilities using OpenAI
 - Vector storage with Pinecone
 - Modern UI with Gradio